jbdel/hidden_strat/README.md

  'comparison': str
 }
 ```
-you can use each report to compute vectors representation.
+You can use each report to compute vectors representation.
 This is the command using doc2vec

 ```
 python -m linguistics.embeddings.compute_embeddings --config doc2vec_train.yml
 ```
-it trains a doc2vec model and plots embeddings using tsne-umap. it will also create the file `linguistics/embeddings/output/doc2vec_mimic/vectors.pkl`
+It trains a doc2vec model and plots embeddings using tsne and umap.

-that you can use to train a contrained model.<br/>
+It will also create the file `linguistics/embeddings/output/doc2vec_mimic/vectors.pkl` that you can use to train a contrained model.<br/>

-In the config file, notice the param `report: report_policy: top_section`.
-It defines what to input from the report to the model.
+In the config file, notice the param `report.report_policy: top_section`.
+It defines what to input from the report to the embedding model.
 So far we have two policies definied at: `embeddings/utils.py`:

  ```